turingschool/front-end-curriculum/lessons/module-1/js-intro-to-event-listeners.md

 <section class="call-to-action">
 ### Pair Practice

-Go back into your Report Card CodePen.
-* Create a function called `changeMessage` that updates the content inside of the element with the class `message`.
-You can choose the message!
-* Add a `<button>` to the HTML markup of the page.
+Look at your notes for the Greeting App.
-* Attach an event listener to that button.
+* What element or elements would require an event listener?
-* When the button is clicked, have your `changeMessage` function fire!
+* What is the first argument that you would pass into the event listener?
+* What do you want to happen when the event occurs?

 **Extra Time?**
-* Create a second button, function, and event listener, that work together to change the paragraph at the bottom of the page. _Hint: You many need to add a class attribute to that element._
+* Begin coding it out!
+Don't worry about styling - just create a basic version of the Greeting App.
+* Don't forget to pseudocode and plan!
 </section>

 ### Style Change on Button Click